Giovanni Leone (geophysicist): Career

 In 1993, after obtaining his degree in Geological Sciences, Leone co-authored and presented two programmes on a local TV station in Palermo, Canale 21, entitled "A come Astronomia" and "Nova", answering questions from the public live.
 These were the years when he began to have his first doubts about the existence of water on Mars.

 In 1996 Leone began his first doctorate at the University of Lancaster in the United Kingdom under the supervision of Professor Lionel Wilson.
 In 1997, he changed his enrolment at Lancaster University to part time and returned to Palermo.
-In 2001, he had the opportunity of a research grant at the University of Lecce in Italy to work on the preliminary studies of the Spirit mission to Mars in collaboration with NASA's Ames Research Center.
+In 2001, he had the opportunity of a research grant at the University of Lecce in Italy to work on the preliminary studies of the Spirit rover mission to Mars in collaboration with NASA's Ames Research Center.

 In 2007 Leone received his PhD from Lancaster.
 In 2008. he was invited by NASA to the Jet Propulsion Lab for a seminar on the volcanism of Io, the main research topic of his PhD thesis on the Galileo mission to Jupiter.
 In the following years, he decided to take another PhD at the Swiss Federal Institute of Technology in Zurich to complete his knowledge of planets from surface to core.

 During this period, Leoneused the software of his supervisor Professor Paul James Tackley and collaborator Professor Taras Gerya to model in 3D The Great South Polar Impact on Mars.
 This experience, which began as a simple test of thermomechanical software, became a series of discoveries.
 The results showed that Mars was a volcanic world quite different from what had hitherto been imagined, namely hot and humid.
 The image of the red planet as a volcanic but cold and arid world also emerged.